 Indeed, notice that only the two players on the central cycle have the possibility to randomize.
 The optimal strategy is attained for $p=q=0$ with

 However, this is not an equilibrium and $\NE(\simplex)$ is precisely characterized by $p+q>0$.
 The best equilibrium is achieved with $p=0, q=1$, and the worse with $p=1, q=0$.
-These are in fact determinstic equilibria in $\NE(\actions)$, so that
+These are in fact deterministic equilibria in $\NE(\actions)$, so that

 \end{example}